-Beginning on Monday, March 23rd Windsor Public Schools will shift from supplemental learning to distance learning to recover instructional time lost due to extended school closures.
-On distance learning days designated by the Superintendent, students and teachers will not report to school, but engage in online instructional activities reflective of a traditional school day.
+Windsor Public Schools will reopen on Tuesday, September 8th with two instructional models: Hybrid Learning and Distance Learning.
+The Hybrid model combines 2 days of in-person learning with 3 days of distance or at-home learning each week.
+The Distance model is 100% remote, i.e., students learn from home every day.
+Distance learning days are counted as instructional days for students.
+On distance learning days designated by the Superintendent, students will not report to school, but engage in online instructional activities reflective of a traditional school day.
 Distance learning is counted as an instructional day for students and a working day for teachers.
 Distance learning will never replace face-to-face time students have with their teachers, but it can provide continuity and counter the loss of instructional time resulting from extended school closures.
-Distance learning resources for educators are available on ClassLink and Google Team Drive.
+Distance learning resources for educators are available on Kyte Learning, ClassLink and Google Team Drive.

 Please email LBrookman@windsorct.org to share your Distance Learning Days with us!
 We may share your pictures and/or stories on social media!

-Distance Learning: Windsor Public Schools may opt to implement distance learning to recover instructional time lost due to extended school closure by utilizing the district's online learning management system.
-On distance learning days designated by the Superintendent, students and teachers will not report to school, but engage in online instructional activities reflective of a traditional school day for all students.
+Distance Learning: Staff assigned to distance only classes will not report to school, but engage in online instructional activities reflective of a traditional school day for all students.
 All certified staff participated in professional development regarding the distance learning plan in order to maximize student learning.
 Distance learning will never replace face-to-face time students have with their teachers, but it can provide continuity and counter the loss of instructional time resulting from extended school closures.

 How do I access Google Classroom resources?
 Get started with Google Classroom resources, tips and tricks from educators like you by visiting the Google for Education Teacher Center.

 How will my students access assignments?
-Supplemental learning assignments may be available for students through Google Classroom in Grades K-12 or ClassLink.
-Students and certified staff can find Google Classroom in ClassLink my.classlink.com/windsorct.
-Students and certified staff login to ClassLink using their Windsor Google account login.
+Distance learning assignments will be available for students through Seesaw (PK-2) and Google Classroom (3-12) or ClassLink.
+Students and certified staff can find Seesaw (PK-2) Google Classroom (3-12) in ClassLink my.classlink.com/windsorct.
+Students and certified staff login to ClassLink using their Windsor Google Login account.
 If students have hyphenated last names, the hyphens are not used.
 Student passwords vary by grade level band because students can change their own passwords.
 If a student has trouble accessing distance learning assignments, he or she should first check the Educational Technology for Students website.

 What are the expectations for preschool?
-Preschoolers will be provided with developmentally appropriate supplemental learning activities on the PreK Distance Learning Website.
+Preschoolers will be provided with developmentally appropriate supplemental learning activities on Seesaw.
+Staff may also use the PreK Distance Learning Website to provide additional information to families.

 What do I do if I have a technology related question?
 Before submitting a Tech Help Desk ticket, staff should check the Distance Learning Tips for Teachers page that can be found via Departments>Technology to see if their question is answered by information on either the staff or student Educational Technology Department Google Sites.
 If wifi or internet connectivity issues are still a concern, please read through this guide to assist in troubleshooting home connectivity.